-When coming to this decision, the entente leaders were furnished with one of the first officially sanctioned legal reports making the case for the ex-Kaiser's indictment: Ferdinand Larnaude and Albert Geouffre de Lapradelle's Examen de la responsibilité pénale de l'empereur Guillaume II, produced under the auspices of the French War Ministry in November 1918.
+When coming to this decision, the entente leaders were furnished with one of the first officially-sanctioned legal reports making the case for the ex-Kaiser's indictment: Ferdinand Larnaude and Albert Geouffre de Lapradelle's Examen de la responsibilité pénale de l'empereur Guillaume II, produced under the auspices of the French War Ministry in November 1918.
 In it, the authors argued that Wilhelm II, who had exercised constitutional power until his abdication that same month, was criminally responsible for crimes committed over the course of the war.
 But under what jurisdiction could he be prosecuted?
-Believing domestic avenues to be closed to them, they turned to the international sphere.
-It was apparent to them that the old approaches to crimes of war - which
+Believing domestic avenues to be closed to them, they turned to the international sphere for a solution.
+It was apparent to them that the old approaches to crimes of war - which had emerged in response to the old conception of war 'as simply a means of political coercion3 - were no longer adequate.
+New legal instruments had to be created, and in the process, they declared, 'A new international law is born.'4